Humboldt-WI/blog/content/research/information_systems_1819/test.md

 	 src="/blog/img/seminar/HAN_img/Abb1.png">

 <br>
 With the improvement of the user-friendliness and related spread of internet usage, automated classification of growing numbers of data became important.
-Several supervised, respectively semi-supervised, methods (where the class information is learned from labeled data) are shown in the next table. <br>
+Several supervised respectively semi-supervised methods (where the class information are learned from labeled data) are shown in the next table. <br>
-Since we use a neural network, the comparison with other neural networks is a priority for us.
-Of course, there are several different implementations of convolutional and recurrent neural networks, below only the most 'innovative' are mentioned.

 <br>
 **(Semi-) Supervised**